tintin10q/advanced-network-security-notes/Mobile Network.md

 You have L1, L3, L3.

-L1 = PHy
+L3 = RRC, NAS
 L2 = MAC, RLC, PDCP
-L3 = RRC, NAS
+L1 = PHy

-These layers are basically the data link layer.
+The layers in L2 are basically the data link layer.

 ![[Mobile Network stack.png]]

 At the ue there is also the nas layer in the control plane.

- - **Nas** (Non Access Stratum) = Connects the UE inside the E-Utran with the MME outside the E_Utran, with a logical connection.
+ - **Nas** (Non Access Stratum) = Connects the UE inside the E-Utran with the MME (entrence into epc) outside the E_Utran, with a logical connection.
 This does Authentication of UE, security control, paging.
 It is a logical connection
 - **RRC** (Radio Resource Control) = Manages the connection between the UE and the eNodeB.
 Connection establishemnt/release, radio bearer establishemtn, reconfiguration.
 This is the physical connection
 - **IP** (internet protocol)
 - **PDCP**: Transport of data with ciphering and intergrity protection (RRC) and the transport of IP packets